 Child Life Volunteers

-About 300 volunteers work in the child life department at Seattle Children's, a parent organization of Seattle Cancer Care Alliance (SCCA).
+About 300 volunteers work in the child life department at Seattle Children's, a partner organization of Seattle Cancer Care Alliance (SCCA).
 They can provide fun activities and company for your child at the hospital.

 How Volunteers Can Help